 After some years of marriage, and after having been through some ups and downs together, a husband and wife may have developed a deep faith, and trust in one another.
 A faith that can’t be seen with the eye, but that is based on the things each one has done for the other, throughout their relationship.
 And these things that have been done, serve as the evidence of the love which motivated those previous actions.
-And as a result of that evidence, and internal persuasion has occurred, which is faith, in that person.
+And as a result of that evidence, and internal persuasion has occurred.

 Let’s Compare This To the Bible Verse

 The “real” evidence though, is the “faithful” things that each one has ALREADY done for the other, in their relationship.
-But those things done in the past, have produced a “faith”, so that each one is convinced of the things that the other WILL DO, in the future.
+Those things that were done in the past, have produced a “faith”, so that each one is convinced, of the things that the other WILL DO, in the future.
 Each one is assured that the other will continue to act just as faithfully in the future, as they have acted in the past.
 And all this is motivated, by their love for one another.